nikspyratos/toybox/README.md

 Other tooling:
 - Rustywind: `brew install avencera/tap/rustywind`
-- `pickle install xx` for extensions - most likely at minimum `openswoole`
+- `pickle install xx` for extensions - most likely at minimum `swoole`/`openswoole`.
+Note there may be [some issues](https://github.com/FriendsOfPHP/pickle/issues/165) with installing this, so Roadrunner/FrankenPHP for local dev may make more sense.

 Note: Favicons with Valet-hosted sites are [a bit broken](https://github.com/laravel/valet/issues/375).
 To fix it, edit your `/opt/homebrew/etc/nginx/valet/valet.conf` using one of [simensen's workarounds](https://github.com/laravel/valet/issues/375#issuecomment-1462164188), or just remove the favicon & robot.text handlers entirely.